angular-heidelberg/pages/community-updates/ngHeidelbergv6.md

 * August ?? – with Christian Janz
 * Talk: Angular CDK – Toolbox for Angular

-When developing enterprise applications with Angular, you need a rich set of UI components to make feature development fast and efficient.
-But what do you do if there are no suitable components for a particular application?
-This is where the Component Dev Kit (CDK) comes in: It facilitates the development of wizards, popups, drag-and-drop behavior and other components.
-The well-known Angular Meterial is based on the CDK.
+When developing enterprise apps with Angular, we need a rich set of UI components in order to be fast and efficient.
+But what happens if there is no ready-made component for a use case available?
+The "Component Dev Kit" (CDK) comes to the rescue.
+It simplifies the development of wizards, popups, drag & drop and other component behaviors.

-In this talk Christian gives an overview of the Angular CDK.
-He will introduce us into the history of the project and will compare it with other frameworks.
-Of course, he will also show us the various components of the CDK with the help of a lot of livecoding.
+In this talk, Christian will give an overview of the CDK followed by some live coding.

 ----